 To Parents 致家長

-It is too often observed by us that students come to enrol with us accompanied by their parent(s) or elder sibling, who would do the better part of the inquires and even step in when the students have difficulty filling in the enrolment form in English.
+It is too often observed by us that students come to enrol with us accompanied by their parent(s) or elder sibling, who would do the better part of the inquiries and even step in when the students have difficulty filling in the enrolment form in English.

 This is unhealthy: secondary students, especially those senior ones, should be able to, or at least learn to, handle their matters on their own.
 Giving them too much advice or help would hinder them from growing from adolescents, who are unsure of what to do in their life from time to time, to full-blown adults, who have to handle all aspects of their life adroitly by themselves.